FlorianBx/vite-pres/slides.md

 Today, we use many different tools like Vite, ESLint, Prettier, and Vitest, each with its own configuration.

-VitePlus simplifies things by combining all these tools into a single, unified toolchain.
+VitePlus simplifies things by combining all these tools into a single unified toolchain.
 -->

 ---